aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ## Predict targets of of up/down regulated miRNAs

 Predicting targets requires accurately annotated 3'UTRs for all genes in the genome.
 Rather than directly predicting targets in the turkey genome, get the families for each DE miRNA (where one can be determined) and get the list of interacting mRNAs in chicken from Targetscan.
-Filter the list for just those with cumulative weighted context score <-0.70 and get a list of unique genes that we can use for GO/KEGG analysis.
+Filter the list for just those with Total context++ score <-0.70 and Aggregate PCT > 0.3 (if PCT is N/A, don't filter based on PCT - we are less concerned with conservation of target than context) and get a list of unique genes that we can use for GO/KEGG analysis.
+Compare that list to Kent Reed's mRNA data and filter for just the genes that are also present in turkey liver (present = average reads per type-treatment > 1)
-  * 174 unique genes for the 61 DE Dom vs Wild miRNA in Control only
+  * 523 unique genes for the 61 DE Dom vs Wild miRNA in Control only.
+324 present in turkey liver.
-  * 161 unique genes for the 56 DE Dom vs Wild in all birds
+  * 488 unique genes for the 56 DE Dom vs Wild in all birds.
+295 present in turkey liver.
-  * 135 unique genes for the 26 DE AFB vs Control miRNAs in all birds
+  * 318 unique genes for the 26 DE AFB vs Control miRNAs in all birds.
+161 present in turkey liver.

 ## DAVID analysis of predicted targets
-  * Use the DAVID conversion tool to convert the gene names to Entrez IDs.
-It returns Entrez IDs for the genes from several species.
-For each gene I kept the one for the closest available species (Meleagris, Gallus, Homo).
-Or should I keep the Homo one wherever possible since it will have more complete annotation and pathway info??
+  * Use the DAVID conversion tool to convert the generic gene names to species-specific Entrez IDs.
+I converted them to Meleagris, Gallus, and Homo so I can compare since Meleagris annotations aren't as good as other species.
+  * For the GO/KEGG enrichment analysis, DAVID compares to a background--all annotated genes for the taxa by default.
+For comparison, I also used genes that are expressed in turkey liver (from Kent Reed's mRNA data) as a background.

 ## Where are they located in the genome?